What We Do

 On my travels, I’ve had the opportunity to meet with many of those who have joined us in this mission.
 In Baghdad, we’ve trained more than 2,300 Iraqi youth who are already giving back at home.
 In London, our partners in the TAAP Initiative strongly believe that we are all responsible to practice inclusion.
 And in Vermont, our Experiment in International Living and School for International Training participants prove every day that they have the tools and the determination to change the world.

 Please join us in our pursuit of a more peaceful and just world.

 - Vice President, Global Programs

-Melissa Oppenheimer is the divisional vice president for Global Programs.
+Melissa Oppenheimer is the associate vice president for Global Programs.
 In that capacity she manages global exchange programs, as well as program monitoring, evaluation, and learning.
 Oppenheimer further provides oversight of the technical quality of international development business acquisition.
 Through a career of over a decade at World Learning, she has served in various program implementation and management roles for projects funded by the U.S. Department of State and USAID.
 Oppenheimer has also served as an assistant education advisor at the Fulbright Commission for Educational Exchange between the U.S., Belgium, and Luxembourg.
 Earlier in her career, she was a Presidential Management Fellow (PMF) at the U.S. Department of Education overseeing grants and acting as a liaison with state education officials.
-Following the completion of the PMF Program, she remained at the Department of Education, holding various analytical and grants and contracts design and management positions in the Budget Service and Planning and Evaluation Service, Office of the Under Secretary.
+Following the completion of the PMF Program, she remained at the Department of Education, holding various analytical positions in budget policymaking and planning and evaluation in the Office of the Under Secretary.
 Oppenheimer holds a bachelor's degree in diplomacy and world affairs from Occidental College and a master's degree in Latin American studies from Georgetown University.

-Expertise: academic exchanges; program management; program development; grants management
+Expertise: academic exchanges; program management; business development; grants management